Randi with an i

 A quick note: Overnight camping is NOT allowed in Sabino Canyon proper.
 However, we hiked through the canyon and out to the Arizona Trail (AZT) where overnight camping IS allowed.

 The first lady to stop and ask us about our packs gave us THE BIGGEST death glare I’ve ever seen, and asked if we were planning on camping.
-Ryan said yes, we were hiking through the canyon to camp on the AZT and she looked FURIOUS that she couldn’t tell us off because we knew the rules and we’re doing what she expected us to do.
+Ryan said yes, we were hiking through the canyon to camp on the AZT and she looked FURIOUS that she couldn’t tell us off because we knew the rules and weren’t doing what she expected us to do.

 Also, there’s literally nowhere to camp in Bear Canyon.
 Not a single flat surface anywhere.